btholt/complete-intro-to-containers/lessons/docker-images-without-docker.md

 ## Images

 These pre-made containers are called _images_.
 They basically dump out the state of the container, package that up, and store it so you can use it later.
-So let's go nab one of these image and run it!
-We're going to do it first without Docker to show you that you actually already knows what's going on.
+So let's go nab one of these images and run it!
+We're going to do it first without Docker to show you that you actually already know what's going on.

 First thing, let's go grab a container off of Docker Hub.
 Let's grab the latest Node.js container that runs Ubuntu.